garthmortensen/timeseries-frontend/README.md

 Deploy frontend using:

 - Docker containers
-- AWS ECS or EKS (?)
+- Google Cloud Run
-- Nginx for serving static files
+- Nginx for serving static files (?)
 - HTTPS with Let's Encrypt (?)

 ## Integration with Backend